simrenbasra/simys-blog/index.md

 **Breaking down Timeseries⏳**

 An introduction to the core concepts of time series analysis.
 From the basics of handling time-stamped data to exploring advanced forecasting models, I’ll break down how each approach contributes to understanding and predicting trends.
-To be released in three parts:
+To be released in two parts:

   - Unpacking the Basics
   - Forecasting
-  - Modelling

 Feel free to explore the content and stay tuned for more updates!